pbertera/must-gather-node/README.md

 * Is possible to define an OS-specific list of files to gather creating the file `resources/files.os-<OS-TYPE>`.
 Eg. `resources/commands.files-rhcos`
   The node operating system type is determined by the node label `node.openshift.io/os_id`
 * Is possible to define a role-specific list of files to gather creating the file `resources/files.role-<ROLE>`.
 Eg. `resources/commands.files-master`

+For example:

+- the file `resources/files` contains a list of files and directory to retrieve from all the nodes
+- the file `resources/files.role-master` contains a list of files and directory to retrieve from master nodes
+- the file `resources/files.os-rhel` contains a list of files and directory to retrieve from RHEL nodes (nodes with label `node.openshift.io/os_id: rhel`)
+- the file `resources/files.os-rhcos` contains a list of files and directory to retrieve from RHCOS nodes (nodes with label `node.openshift.io/os_id: rhcos`)

 ## Usage